 I need information about...

 Chemotherapy kills cancer cells, and it also harms healthy cells.
 As a result, it often causes unwanted, and sometimes serious, side effects.
-Ask your oncologist and chemotherapy nurse about each drug's side effects.
-These depend on the chemotherapy drugs, as well as on the combinations that are used.
-Many side effects can be controlled; most get better during the recovery part of the chemotherapy cycle or after the treatment is done.
+Ask your cancer doctor, called an oncologist, and your chemotherapy nurse about each drug's side effects.
+These depend on the chemotherapy drugs, as well as on the combinations used.
+Many side effects can be controlled.
+Most get better during the recovery part of the chemotherapy cycle, or after the treatment is done.

 Following is an alphabetical list of some of the common side effects associated with chemotherapy for breast cancer.
 Ask your health care provider which ones you are most likely to experience, based on the drugs you're taking:

 Numbness or tingling in your hands and feet

 Some chemotherapy drugs can harm your ovaries and cause long-term side effects if you haven't gone through menopause yet.
 Side effects may include: